emanuele-f/PCAPdroid/advanced_features.md

 ## 4.5 PCAPdroid Trailer

-Since version 1.4.0, by enabling the `PCAPdroid Trailer` setting, it is possible to add additional metadata to the exported packets.
-Such metadata include the app name and UID of the originating process.
+Since version 1.4.0, by enabling the `PCAPdroid Trailer` setting it is possible to add additional metadata to the exported packets.
+Such metadata includes the app name and UID of the originating process.
 This information can be processed by third-party monitoring tools e.g. Wireshark.

 By using the custom [pcapdroid.lua](https://github.com/emanuele-f/PCAPdroid/blob/master/tools/pcapdroid.lua) plugin, it is possible to interpret the metadata into Wireshark, displaying the metadata fields as columns and even apply them as a filter.
 The plugin should be placed into [the plugins directory](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html) or it can be manually loaded on the linux cli with `-X lua_script:tools/pcapdroid.lua`.